Pupil Premium Grant (PPG) 2019-20: Allocation, Use and Impact

 - The Pupil Premium is allocated to children from low-income families who are currently known to be eligible for FSM in both mainstream and non-mainstream settings and children who have been looked after continuously for more than six months.

-- The level of the premium is £1,320 per pupil for pupils eligible for free school meals (FSM) and £1,900 for pupils in care who have been continuously looked after for six months.
+- The level of the premium in 2019-20 is £1,320 per pupil for pupils eligible for free school meals (FSM) and £1,900 for pupils in care who have been continuously looked after for six months.

 - Local authorities are responsible for looked after children in care and will make payments to schools and academies where an eligible looked after child is on roll.